Pele undergoes surgery to remove bowel tumour

 The Albert Einstein Hospital said the tumour was identified during a routing cardiovascular exam, and had been sent off for tests.

-Pele was hospitalised on 31 August, and had refuted claims he was in poor health.
+Pele was admitted to hospital on 31 August, and had refuted claims he was in poor health.

-He said last week: “Guys, I didn’t faint, and I’m in very good health.

 The former footballer has always kept notoriously fit and rarely faced injury on the pitch, until he underwent a failed hip replacement in 2012, and can now not walk unaided.